 Nightly rates vary based on date and availability.
 Applicable taxes and fees applied at checkout.
 The $5 reservation fee per site is non-refundable.

-The Hiwassee State Scenic Rivers’ “Gee Creek” campground is a haven and a home-away-from-home to many river users.
+The Hiwassee State Scenic Rivers’ Gee Creek campground is a haven and a home-away-from-home to many river users.
 Campsites are more tent-friendly than most.
-We have a large open field that serves as overflow to the 47 campsites.
-Some of the campsites are close enough to the river to be lulled to sleep each night by the sound of rushing water.
+Some of the campsites are close enough to the river you can be lulled to sleep each night by the sound of rushing water.
 An easy walk will lead you along the rivers edge for fishing, nature walks or a brisk dip in the cold waters.

 Tent camping is permitted along most of the John Muir Trail above the Appalachia Powerhouse.
 (THIS IS NOT A STATE SCENIC TRAIL, However, IT DOES PARALLEL THE STATE SCENIC RIVER.)
 It is a USDA FS managed area of the Cherokee National Forest.
-The U.S. Forest Service also operates a small campground called Quinn Springs on State Highway 30.Reserve Now